Bridging Across Differences Toward Flourishing

 • Poses significant barrier to flourishing in medical education and medicine

 Today, the KNN is uniquely positioned to lead the effort to develop an approach to bridging and create ways to strengthen bridging practices, such as by developing, testing and disseminating bridging tools.
-With the KNN’s framework for flourishing for caring, character, practical wisdom and flourishing as a foundation, we can begin to work across academic medicine to support bridging at a national level in medical and other health professions education and in the profession itself.
+With the KNN’s framework for flourishing for caring, character, practical wisdom and flourishing as a foundation, we can begin to work across medicine to support bridging at a national level in medical and other health professions education and in the profession itself.

 KNN Bridging Across Differences Toward Flourishing: Three Workstreams